matejavulic/E-BANK-Web-App/README.md

 ## Front-end
   - Adding user ability to get an graphical report on a statistics of its bank account with [plotly](https://plot.ly/).
 ## Back-end
-  - Adding two new types if web app authentication:
+  - Adding two new types of web app authentication:
     - Mobile device token
     - Fingerprint biometric authentication
     - QR code payments